menu

 Overview

 Sioux Rapids - Rembrandt is a very small town located in the state of Iowa.
 With a population of 1,798 people and just one neighborhood, Sioux Rapids - Rembrandt is the 281st largest community in Iowa.
-Sioux Rapids - Rembrandt has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Sioux Rapids - Rembrandt has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Sioux Rapids - Rembrandt is generally considered to be a blue-collar town.
-37.37% of the Sioux Rapids - Rembrandt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sioux Rapids - Rembrandt is a blue-collar town, with 37.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sioux Rapids - Rembrandt is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Sioux Rapids - Rembrandt who work in management occupations (13.57%), sales jobs (10.01%), and office and administrative support (7.79%).

 Setting & Lifestyle